 There are Special Needs schools and special education programs within mainstream schools for disabled children, or children with other specific needs.

-There is a range of Boarding schools at Primary and Secondary level in the Private school sector throughout Australia.
+There is a range of Boarding schools at the Primary and Secondary levels in the Private school sector throughout Australia.
 There are a few Secondary boarding schools, or accommodation, in the Government sector, in some States – mainly for students from remote rural areas.
 International students can study in schools in Australia.

 Most Australian schools are co-educational – for boys and girls.
-Some Catholic and Independent schools are single-gender, mainly at Secondary level, but sometimes in the Primary years as well.
+Some Catholic and Independent schools are single-gender, mainly at the Secondary level, but sometimes in the Primary years as well.
 Some Independent single-gender schools offer co-educational classes in the early years.

-Australia children usually attend a Preparatory year of school (often called Prep or Kindergarten), followed by Primary school and then Secondary school (often called High School).
+Australian children usually attend a Preparatory year of school (often called Prep or Kindergarten), followed by Primary school and then Secondary school (often called High School).
 Including the Pre-School year, most students are at school for 13 years.

-In the early Secondary years students continue to study English and Mathematics and other core subjects.
-As they progress through their Secondary years, students must study English, but can start to select which other subjects they study and they begin to specialise in certain areas of learning.
-Again there are many extra curricular activities on offer, such as debating, school musicals or sports competitions.
+In the early Secondary years, students continue to study English and Mathematics and other core subjects.
+As they progress through their Secondary years, students must study English but can start to select which other subjects they study and they begin to specialise in certain areas of learning.
+Again there are many extracurricular activities on offer, such as debating, school musicals or sports competitions.